shah-in-boots/notes/permanent/Forest Plots.md

 In the [R-vlndr](R-vlndr.md) package, the data needed to create forest plots is available.
 However, the structure of the forest plot are complicated.
 This note describes forest plots using interaction variables.

-First, we find the effect of interaction, e.g. [Interaction Effect Estimation](../permanent/Interaction%20Effect%20Estimation.md), on the multiple levels of the interaction term.
+First, we find the effect of interaction, e.g. [interaction-effect-estimation](interaction-effect-estimation.md), on the multiple levels of the interaction term.

 To visualize this, the following elements are needed.
 - Requires a single exposure and single interaction that would essentially make two rows of a plot